User Tools

 You can change the priority order by reassigning the role of primary port.

-1. Click on the configuration icon (pencil) for the port you wish to assign as the primary.
+1. Select the configuration icon (pencil) for the port you wish to assign as the primary.

 3. The star icon will move to the port to reflect the change.

-A proxy server may be used to connect compatible devices to the internet.
-If necessary, your LaCie NAS can be configured to connect to a proxy server.
-First, activate the feature by selecting the Manual proxy configuration option from the drop-down menu, then fill in the proxy server address, port, and optional authentication information.
-Click Apply for your changes to take affect.
+A proxy server may be used to connect compatible network devices to the internet.
+If necessary, your LaCie NAS can be configured to use a proxy server.
+First, activate the feature by selecting the Proxy server option from the drop-down menu, then fill in the proxy server address, port, and optional authentication information.
+Choose Apply for your changes to take affect.